xianjie-li/m78/packages/build-tools/readme.md

 ## usage

+First, add `m78-build-tools` to your project, use your favorite package manager

 ### auto inject config

 generate config via cli, ⚠️ this operation will be overwrite same name file and change package.json